 |Enforce Intune application protection||Yes||Yes||Yes|

-The above table reflects the trend for many organizations to support a mix of corporate-owned devices, as well as personal or bring-your-own devices (BYODs) to enable mobile productivity across the workforce.
-Intune app protection policies ensure that email is protected from exfiltrating out of the Outlook mobile app and other Office mobile apps, on both corporate-owned devices and BYODs.
+The above table reflects the trend for many organizations to support a mix of organization-owned devices, as well as personal or BYODs to enable mobile productivity across the workforce.
+Intune app protection policies ensure that email is protected from exfiltrating out of the Outlook mobile app and other Office mobile apps, on both organization-owned devices and BYODs.

 We recommend organization-owned devices be managed by Intune or domain-joined to apply additional protections and control.
 Depending on data sensitivity, your organization may choose to not allow BYODs for specific user populations or specific apps.

 Deployment and your apps